 a) Zich has no doubt whatever of the existence of his "significatory images" in the perception of poetry.
-However this is not all - he places his ambigous "psycho-significations" directly in the centre of his poetics, for he considers them expressis verbis to be the aesthetic object proper.10 By this of course, and even before the transfer of interest of the Russian formalists "from phonetics to semantics" - as Erlich characterized it11 - he sets up a semantic analysis, however psychologized it still may be, as being fundamental both for the theory of poetry, and for the ascertaining of the specific character of poetry itself.
+However this is not all - he places his ambigous "psycho-significations" directly in the centre of his poetics, for he considers them expressis verbis to be the aesthetic object proper.
+Dy this of course, and even before the transfer of interest of the Russian formalists "from phonetics to semantics" - as Erlich characterized it - he sets up a semantic analysis, however psychologized it still may be, as being fundamental both for the theory of poetry, and for the ascertaining of the specific character of poetry itself.
 In the year 1910, of course, Zich did not develop this conception of his, it remained in margine.
-Therefore
+Therefore in the history of Czech formal poetics, and thus at the same time in the pre-history of Czech structuralistic school, there actually lacking that fully developed phase of early radicalism, which we can still find without difficulty in the first works of the Moscow and Leningrad theoreticians at the period of World War I. The half provocative, half programmatic formulations of the word perceived only as a word, of the supression of the communicative function and the autonomy of word structure (Tomashevski), of verbal activity (Jefimov), of the emphasis on the medium, etc..
+12 are in the atmosphere of the sober empiricism of the Czech theoreticians of form from Durdík through Hostinský down to Zich, softened down in advance or even rejected, although it may be at the cost of various kinds of disparity and lack of thoroughness in the application of the formal method to the literary work.
+Besides, Josef Durdík had already founded here a separate tradition for Czech poetics: this is the tradition of simultaneous corrections, to which the Herbartian dogma of the aesthetic function of "relations" (i.e. "forms") must be subjected whenever it comes up against linguistic message employed poetically.

-9 Otakar Zich, O typech básnických (On Poetic Types), Časopis pro moderní filologii a literaturu (Journal of Modern Philology and Literature), VI, 1917-1918, p.
+Otakar Zich, O typech básnických (On Poetic Types), Časopis pro moderní filologii a literaturu (Journal of Modern Philology and Literature), VI, 1917-1918, p.
 1-19 (no. 1, 1917), p.
 97-112, (no. 2, 1918), p.
 202-214 (no. 3, 1918).
 Published in book form (reprinted from the journal): O. Zich, O typech básnických, Prague, 1937.
 (Further quotations from the volume edition of 1937.)

-10 O. Z i c h, Aesthetic Perception of Music, p.
-37.

-11 V. Erlich, Russischer Formalismus, p.
+O. Zich, Aesthetic Perception of Music, p.
+37. V. Erlich, Russischer Formalismus, p.
 204.